 Then start CalenGoo, press the menu button of your phone/device and tap “Settings”, “Accounts”.
+If there already is an account called "Android" then uncheck it (or see Accounts for further details).
 Tap the “Add account” button to add your Google Calendar account.
 You can find more information about adding accounts here: Accounts

-If it doesn’t work when signing in with your email and password try to sign in via “AuthSub Login” as described here: Accounts
+If it doesn’t work when signing in with your email and password try to sign in via “AuthSub Login” or "OAuth2 Login" as described here: Accounts

 The menu button on the Kindle Fire is the button with the three horizontal lines at the bottom of the screen: